DavidAJohnston/TheValueofAppCoins/README.md

 ###1).
 Zero Knowledge Systems

 The "dark horse" is “zero-knowledge Succinct Non-interactive Arguments of Knowledge” (zk-SNARK).
 If you haven't heard of the term, basically they let Alice prove to Bob that she ran some specified computer program on a set of data, some of which may be hidden from Bob.
 The proofs are small (hundreds of bytes) and can be verified in constant time in the range of milliseconds.
 Computing the proofs is reasonable as well.
 Critically the program a zk-SNARKs proves can also include functionality to verify another zk-SNARK recursively.
 While this hasn't yet been demonstrated "in production" it's quite conceivable that all App Coins can be replaced with a single zk-SNARK based system, kind of a hyper-optimized version of Ethereum.
 Such a system could be itself implemented as an Mastercoin-style embedded consensus system, resulting in "one App Coin to rule them all".
-Equally Bitcoin can add such functionality.
+Equally, Bitcoin can add such functionality.

 ###2).
 Hybrid Systems

 A more near-term competitor might be hybrid systems that have both centralized and decentralized aspects.
 Colored Coins is a good example: you can offer to sell Colored Coins for bitcoins atomically in a completely decentralized fashion (4) with honest pricing and market depth, but can't offer to buy Colored Coins for bitcoins because Bitcoin does not understand the Colored Coin protocol.
 However you can of course have a centralized exchange perform that task, and you can use a variety of techniques to keep that exchange honest. (similar to the techniques to keeping off-chain tx providers honest)

 The regulatory uncertainty surrounding blockchain-issued assets will likely prove to be a major "transaction cost" in the form of counterparty risk.
 But with hybrid systems you can have a decentralized layer to fall back on if any given exchange fails, giving assurance to users that replacements will pop up sooner or later.
 Centralized systems push down transaction costs in other ways and can provide speeds that decentralized systems just can't, so the net effect may be that the simpler hybrid systems, without an app coin, have the advantage for many applications.
-FWIW I know of at least one player in the Colored Coins space that is looking at implementing exactly this model.
-Equally my own chaum token using fidelity bonded banks (5) concept is a hybrid system that potentially competes with Zerocash.
+There is at least one player in the Colored Coins space that is looking at implementing this model.
+Equally chaum token using fidelity bonded banks (5) concept is a hybrid system that potentially competes with Zerocash.

 Conclusion
 ==========